Henry-Bernardin/To-Do-List-Project/README.md

 # To Do List Project

 #Overview
-- A timer app.
+- A To Do app.

 ### LIVE LINK: https://henry-bernardin.github.io/To-Do-List-Project/

 ## Features

--Displays a timer
+-Ability to add a to-do

--Shows an animated border around the timer
+-Ability to delete a to-do

 ## Tech Used / Dependencies